howdyai/botkit/packages/botkit/README.md

 * [Twilio SMS](../botbuilder-adapter-twilio-sms)
 * [Google Hangouts](../botbuilder-adapter-hangouts)

-Additional adapters can be found by searching npm for [Bot Framework-compatible adapters](https://www.npmjs.com/search?q=botbuilder-adapter-).
+Additional adapters can be found by [searching npm for Bot Framework-compatible adapters](https://www.npmjs.com/search?q=botbuilder-adapter).
+The open source community has created a variety of plugins and extensions to Bot Framework.
+Check out the [BotBuilder Community Repo](https://github.com/BotBuilderCommunity/botbuilder-community-js) for additional adapters, storage connectors and middlewares.

 [Platform specific documentation can be found on the main docs site  &raquo;](../docs/platforms/index.md)